asimmagar20/asimmagar20/README.md

 ## 👨‍💻 About Me

 I am a junior Digital Technology & Software Developer from Nepal with a strong focus on web application development.
-My work spans frontend and backend, and I enjoy building projects that are clean, responsive and practical for real users.
+My work spans both frontend and backend, and I enjoy building projects that are clean, responsive and practical for real users.

 - Based in Nepal
 - Science background with a clear interest in software engineering